 How to Reboot (Reset) a Tesla Model S and Model X

-The soft reboot restarts either the instrument cluster (data readouts above the steering wheel), the touchscreen, or the entire vehicle.
-The hard reboot disconnects power from all of the Tesla’s computer systems and then restores it again before rebooting.
+The soft reboot restarts either the instrument cluster, the touchscreen, or the entire vehicle.
+The hard reboot disconnects power from the Tesla’s computer systems and then restores it again before rebooting.

 Model S/X Soft Reboot Steps